-Predictions (winter session 2019 up to autumn session 2021): The accuracy of the prediction of the updated Gradient Boosting Classifier (GBC) model for the votes from the winter session 2019 until spring session 2021 is 78% as shown in the graph at the right side.
+Predictions (winter session 2019 up to spring session 2022): The accuracy of the prediction of the updated Gradient Boosting Classifier (GBC) model for the votes from the winter session 2019 until spring session 2022 is 76% as shown in the graph at the right side.
 The GBC model has replaced the original Lasso model described in the poster.
 Please also refer to the section ‚update‘.

 Fluctuations of accuracies: Predicting the outcome of the votes of the SNC is an ongoing process.
 The accuracy of the predictions underlies fluctuations and is generally around 80%.
 The accuracy is calculated after every of the four regular sessions of the parliament (including extraordinary sessions).
 The model is not updated after a new session.